Anti-Inflammatory Diet Plan →

 Read more about the combination here.

-What Temperature Should I Cook Lamb Chops?
+What Temperature to Cook Lamb

 A common complaint I hear when it comes to lamb is that it’s hard to cook.
 The truth is, lamb is a very lean protein, making it easy to overcook, especially when it comes to thin cuts such as lamb chops.
 Luckily, this temperature chart makes it easy to create the perfect lamb every time!

-How to Broil Lamb Chops in the Oven
+How to Make Broiled Lamb Chops

 • Prep the Lamb – For thinner cuts, such as lamb chops, it is best to trim most of the border fat allowing ¼-inch of the fat to remain.